flextype-plugins/accounts/README.md

 ## Features

-* Built in predesigned pages: Accounts List, Login, Registration, Account Profile and Account Edit Profile.
+* Built in predesigned and fully customizable pages: Accounts List, Login, Registration, Password Reset, Account Profile and Account Edit Profile.
-* Fully customizable pages: Login, Registration, Account Profile pages with custom Fieldsets.
 * Simple and Flexible ACL(Access Control List) for any entries or any specific data.
 * Built in Shortcodes and Twig functions to restrict access for specific users.